Get insider access

 Sony WH-1000XM5 Wireless

 The Bose 700 Headphones Wireless and the Sony WH-1000XM5 Wireless are both great noise cancelling headphones.
-The Bose are better built, are more comfortable, and sound more neutral, which some users may prefer.
+The Bose are better built, are more comfortable, and have a sound that's closer to our target curve, which some users may prefer.
 However, the Sony are able to block out more background noise.
 They also have a longer continuous battery life, support LDAC, which is great if you like to listen to hi-res audio, and have 360 Reality Audio, a feature that creates a more immersive sound.
-You need to subscribe to services that support this feature though.
+You need to subscribe to services that support this feature, though.

 Sony WH-1000XM4 Wireless